 Here are some tips for avoiding BPA, leaching plastics and herbicides and pesticides:

 1. Stop drinking bottled water.
-The thin plastic bottle that the water is in leaches chemicals called xenohormones into the water .
-These xenohormones mimic estrogen in the body, causing there to be too much estrogen and not enough of the other important hormones (in men typically not enough testosterone to oppose the estrogen and in women not enough progesterone to oppose the estrogen.).
+The thin plastic bottle that the water is in leaches chemicals called xenohormones into the water.
+These xenohormones mimic estrogen in the body, causing there to be too much estrogen and not enough of the other important hormones (in men typically not enough testosterone to oppose the estrogen and in women not enough progesterone to oppose the estrogen).
 This in turn causes hormonal imbalance and fertility issues.
 While there are many toxins and pollutants that are xenohormones, bottled water seems to be one that everyone is exposing themselves to, purposefully, on a daily basis.

-Some alternative to drinking bottled water:
+Some alternatives to drinking bottled water:

 - Get a stainless steel or glass water bottle, or mason jars and fill them up at home.

 - Be prepared, always have water with you.